wmhilton-stoplight/platform-docs/2.-workspaces/q-account-settings.md

 - **First Name** and **Last Name**: Your first and last name are used as your primary display name throughout Stoplight.

 ## Emails

-- **Emails**: Your primary email is the one used when you created or joined your workspace.
+Your primary email is the one used when you created or joined your workspace.
 You can add a secondary email.
 This is useful for switching your primary email address if needed.
 Note that the primary email is used by your source control provider to register commits in Stoplight.

 ## Notifications

+### Stoplight Daily Digest

-- **Daily Summary Email**: Subscribe to receive a list of changes to the current workspace in your primary email each day at 8 AM in your local time zone.
+Subscribe to receive a list of changes to the current workspace in your primary email each day at 8 AM in your local time zone.
 Emails are only sent when changes are made.

 You can see changes for the projects you have [pinned to your workspace sidebar](../4.-documentation/Sidebar/a.workspace-sidebar.md).
 Changes to APIs, models, endpoints, and articles are included in the digest.

-  Disable the digest to stop receiving daily updates.
+You can disable the digest to stop receiving daily updates for your workspace.

+Workspace admins and owners can disable daily digest emails to be sent to users with the guest workspace role.
+See [Workspace Settings](./workspace-settings.md#send-daily-digest-to-guests) for details.

 ## Security